gnosischain/documentation/docs/bridges/tutorials/using-xdai-bridge.md

  The final signature owner (required number of signatures are set through the gnosis safe settings) then needs to confirm.
 Any owner can then execute the tx and pay for the initial transfer transaction with xDai once this quorum has been met.
 In this example, a second owner goes to the **transactions** menu in their safe to find **transaction needs your confirmation**.

-5. Execute the transaction on the xDai chain.
+5. Execute the transaction on Gnosis.
 A warning message may appear related to the gas limit which is set too low by the application.
 To fix, go to **Advanced options** and raise the gas limit.
 You can set it to be higher if desired - the transaction will only use the amount required within the set limit.

 6. Once confirmed, you can close the safe application on xDai.
 Find the transaction details on BlockScout by clicking on the transaction in the **MetaMask Activity** tab or by following the transaction history in the safe. _Next, switch to a Safe on Ethereum to complete the claim process._